RAF Manston: Civilian use

 For some years two commercial airlines operated out of Manston, Invicta Airways and Air Ferry.
 Many thousands of holiday passengers started their journeys from Manston.

 From 1989 Manston became styled as Kent International Airport, and a new terminal was officially opened that year by the Duchess of York.

 Closure

 In 1996, Manston's satellite station RAF Ash, was closed, and in 1999, it was decided to close the RAF Manston base.
 The 'airside' portion of the base was signed over to the commercial operator of Kent International Airport.

 The MoD decided to keep the central fire training school (CTE) facility open, and almost the entirety of the 'domestic' side of the base became FSCTE Manston (Fire Service Central Training Establishment).
 In 2007 the Army took over responsibility for firefighting across the armed services (except the Royal Navy whose Aircraft Handling Branch are the fire fighters at Naval Air Stations and are trained at RNAS Culdrose at the School of Flight Deck Operations) and the school became the Defence Fire Training and Development Centre (DFTDC).
-In January 2017 it was announced that the 3rd Battalion, the Princess of Wales's Royal Regiment would be based at Manston.
 The site is set to be closed in 2025.